shmindmaster/typescript-file-manager/.github/instructions/terraform-azure.instructions.md

 - **Dynamic blocks**: Use dynamic blocks for optional nested objects where appropriate (per TFNFR12), and leverage `coalesce` or `try` functions for default values (per TFNFR13).
 - **Code organization**: Consider using `locals.tf` specifically for local values (per TFNFR31) and ensure precise typing for locals (per TFNFR33).

-## 6. Secrets

-The best secret is one that does not need to be stored.  e.g. use Managed Identities rather than passwords or keys.

-Use `ephemeral` secrets with write-only parameters when supported (Terraform v1.11+) to avoid storing secrets in state files.
-Consult module documentation for availability.

-Where secrets are required, store in Key Vault unless directed to use a different service.

-Never write secrets to local filesystems or commit to git.

-Mark sensitive values appropriately, isolate them from other attributes, and avoid outputting sensitive data unless absolutely necessary.
-Follow TFNFR19, TFNFR22, and TFNFR23.

 ## 7. Outputs

 - **Avoid unnecessary outputs**, only use these to expose information needed by other configurations.
-- Use `sensitive = true` for outputs containing secrets
 - Provide clear descriptions for all outputs

 ```hcl